AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 DAB sends `input.related` alongside `input.object`.
-Each entry in `related` specifies a resource, action, the related object's ID, and the user's policies for that related resource/action.
-OPA checks each related entry independently.
+Each entry in `related` specifies a resource, action, the related object's ID, and optionally its org_id.
+OPA checks each related entry independently using the same `input.policy_ids`.

 **Request** (user has `use` on credential 1 -- allowed):
 ```json